jomarcardoso/brazilian-super-hero/README.md

 What I guess is that Rafa is with Roger fighting after having died.
-I know that no one can speak without a mouth and move with no body.
-But I don't know nothing about two spirits in one body.
+I know that no one can speak without a mouth and move with no body, but I can't doubt that Rafa have sent his spirit to Roger's body.

 Doesn't matter what happen that moment, it's enough for Roger.